 True Cinnamon Tree

 So, I keep mentioning “true” cinnamon trees.
 What does that mean?
 The kind of cinnamon usually bought and used in the United States comes from C. cassia trees.
-True cinnamon comes from Ceylon cinnamon growing.
+True cinnamon comes from Ceylon cinnamon.
 The botanical name C. zeylanicum is Latin for Ceylon.

 Ceylon was an independent country in the Commonwealth of Nations between 1948 and 1972.
 In 1972, the country became a republic within the Commonwealth and changed its name to Sri Lanka.
 This island country in South Asia is where most true cinnamon comes from, where Ceylon cinnamon growing is cultivated for export.